-In THE DAYS ARE SHORTER, by Evanston resident Corinne J. Kawecki, 53-year-old Julia is afraid of getting older.
+Full cast and crew have been announced for THE DAYS ARE SHORTER, by Evanston resident Corinne J. Kawecki.
+In Kawecki’s play, to be directed by Pride Films and Plays company member Iris Sowlat.
+53-year-old Julia is afraid of getting older.
 Despite attempts to recapture her youth, her body keeps reminding her of her advancing years.
 With the help of her younger female lover’s magic act, Julia creates a new, magical life to help her accept the inevitability of aging by find out who is she is and who really needs her love.
-The play was an entrant in Pride Films and Plays’ annual “LezPlay” competition in 2016 and was produced by Queer Theatre Kalamazoo this past January.
+The play was a finalist in Pride Films and Plays’ annual “LezPlay” competition in 2016 and was produced by Queer Theatre Kalamazoo this past January.

 Corinne J. Kawecki (playwright).
 Corinne J. Kawecki’s full-length play THE DAYS ARE SHORTER, was produced by Queer Theatre Kalamazoo in January 2018.
 Her other productions include the following one acts: CAPE COD MOURNING, A BRIDGE TO SOMETHING, THE MOON, THE LAKE AND FIRE, DEMONS AND MONSTERS, LESBIAN NIGHTMARE, THE INTERVIEW, and SERIOUS.
 THE WHOLE SHEBANG was selected for the Concurrent Play Lab at the Great Plains Theatre Conference.
 SHORT EXPANSE, full-length, was a Finalist in Pride Films and Plays’ Great Gay Play Contest (Chicago) in 2011.
 Her full-length plays THE DAYS ARE SHORTER, FREE RADICALS and CIVIL WARS were semi-finalists for the O’Neill National Playwrights Conference in 2012, 2013 and 2017 respectively.
 THE DAYS ARE SHORTER was a Finalist in the LezPlay Festival at Pride Films and Plays, Chicago, in 2016.
 Corinne was inducted into the Chicago LGBT Hall of Fame in 1997 for her work on behalf of the LGBT community.
 Corinne is currently developing her newest full-length play, TIES THAT BIND.
 She is a member of the Writers Network at Pride Films and Plays, Chicago and a member of the Dramatists Guild.